Is There a Doctor in the House?

 Medical marijuana (MMJ) is legal in 30 U.S. states, Washington, D.C., and Canada.
 This wellness movement transcends politics, race, age, and social status because it is a grass-roots effort (pun intended) led by people, not politicians.
 Unfortunately, for decades, scientific and medical research languished as the federal government restricted access to cannabis.
 It did this even while conducting its own research and obtaining a cannabis patent.
 Not surprisingly, part of the patent description is aptly profound: “This new found property makes cannabinoids useful in the treatment and prophylaxis of wide variety of oxidation associated diseases, such as ischemic, age-related, inflammatory and autoimmune diseases.”
 Like the federal government, the medical marijuana community knows it is effective for treating a variety of medical conditions, and doctors throughout the mainstream medical profession are beginning to take note.

 I value my journey as an MMJ patient as I’m continuingly seeking knowledge about it.
 For me, obtaining an MMJ card is time well spent.
 I live in California and the process is fairly straight forward as you must communicate with a doctor.
 While online and kiosk options exist, for those adults with questions about cannabis who prefer speaking with a doctor in person, MMJ clinics are easy to locate.
 My personal experience has been similar to any other office visit.
 I’ve filled out patient forms, described my medical history, stated the reason for my visit and had my BP checked.
-I then discuss the specific reasons for my visit with the doctor.
+I then discuss the specific reasons for my visit to the doctor.
 Keep in mind that you must have a recognized medical condition to receive an MMJ card, not just because you have a nasty hangnail.
 Now, to be perfectly honest, it is extremely rare to be denied a clinic-issued MMJ card in California.
 The inside joke is that if you have a heartbeat, cash (preferred), and can think of a valid medical reason for the card, you will receive it.
 Oh, and you have to pay a fee to “renew” every year.

 In 1996, California led the nation in legalizing medical marijuana.
 The law requires that the physician caring for the patient comply with the following: